johntcarroll/urbansigncompany.com/source/_posts/speciality_fabrication/2016-10-17-Lenticular-Wall.markdown

       <i class="icon-swipe"></i>
     </div>
 <p class="application-item__content application-item__content--bottom">
     Franklin Institute came to Urban Sign with a one-of-a-kind request--a 40-foot long lenticular panel.
 Lenticular effects are comprised of two distinctly different graphics, interwoven together.
 As you approach the panel from either end, a unique image will resolve.
 The framework is fabricated aluminum.
-The V shaped panels and are easy to replace and change out.
+The V shaped panels and are easy to replace if damaged.
 Coordination of art file development, fabrication of the lenticular panel and graphic placement are critical to achieving this unique visual effect.
   </p>
 </div>